eiselesr/sandbox/learn-rsyslog/wiki/README.md

 sudo apt install gnutls-bin
 sudo apt-get install rsyslog-gnutls
 ```
 [Here](https://www.digitalocean.com/community/tutorials/how-to-centralize-logs-with-journald-on-ubuntu-20-04) is another link describing how to set up TLS using "Let's Encrypt".
-It appears a `hostname` is required, which my nodes do not seems to have available currently.
+It appears a `dns hostname` is required, which my nodes do not seems to have available currently.
 Maybe because I'm using a MikroTik routerboard router and didn't configure it properly for that.